nossonCotlar/GRID4P/distribution/GRID4P-1/README.md

-## How to install Grid for Processing
+## How to install GRID4P

 ### Install with the Contribution Manager

-Add contributed Libraries by selecting the menu item _Sketch_ → _Import Library..._ → _Add Library..._ This will open the Contribution Manager, where you can browse for Grid for Processing, or any other Library you want to install.
+Add contributed Libraries by selecting the menu item _Sketch_ → _Import Library..._ → _Add Library..._ This will open the Contribution Manager, where you can browse for GRID4P, or any other Library you want to install.

 Not all available Libraries have been converted to show up in this menu.
 If a Library isn't there, it will need to be installed manually by following the instructions below.